28 Examples of Retention Emails that Actually ConvertReading Time: 7 minutes

 Sometimes, using money as an incentive is all the motivation your clients need in order to become active advocates for your brand.
-Here is an example by acorn.
+Here is an example by Acorns.

 Announcements & new products retention emails

-Sometimes the new products, features, or even campaigns and missions are what grabs the attention of your current clients, especially if it about something they’ve waited for a long time.
+Sometimes the new products, features, or even campaigns and missions are what grab the attention of your current clients, especially if it’s about something they’ve waited for a long time.
 Here are several examples of announcements retention emails.

 15. By Dollar Shave Club

-Here is an email which introduces a new service in such a way that the user has been waiting for it their whole life.
+Here is an email that introduces a new service in such a way that the user has been waiting for it their whole life.
 Well done!

-Change of seasons is a great occasion to present new products and services that will reactivate your clients.
+Mint is using the change of seasons as a great occasion to present new products and services that will reactivate your clients.

 17. By Boords

-Another great example of retention emails are monthly newsletter emails which remind your users about your brand on a regular basis.
+Another great example of retention emails is monthly newsletter emails that remind your users about your brand on a regular basis.